Girls’ Uniform Agenda is an Australia wide group, comprising parents, academics, educators and public health executives. We aim to:

 Dr Sarah Cohen-Woods (South Australia representative)

 Sarah is a Matthew Flinders Research Fellow in the School of Psychology at Flinders University in Adelaide, and a mother of two girls.
 Sarah has been fortunate with her daughter’s school agreeing to introduce trousers in response to her enquiries, however the inequity of uniform choice struck a chord with Sarah.
 Sarah’s research into the genetic and environmental risk factors for poor mental health and physical outcomes (such as obesity) made her acutely aware of the importance of equal opportunity for active play and comfort.
 Sarah is now leading a study into the impact of new uniform procedures in South Australia, and investigating how uniform choice may impact childrens’ well-being.
+Read more about Sarah and her daughter’s story here.

 Amy Blain (Australian Capital Territory representative)

 Amy is a passionate gender equality advocate, most recently focusing on preventing of violence against women.
 Amy is a full-time parent to a vibrant nearly-four year old, Evie, and fiercely guards against gender stereotypes limiting children being who they want to be.
 Amy sighed when seeing that uniform debates are still raging a decade on from her having the same arguments at school back in the UK.
 Amy is determined that Evie will not face the same restrictions because there’s actually no good reason for girls not to have the choice of wearing shorts and pants.
+Read more about Amy and Evie’s story here.

 We would love to hear from you if you are also seeking to create positive change for girls in schools.
 Contact Us Here.